hansthen/postman/readme.md

 Unfortunatly, the algorithm used only works when the graphs of required edges is connected.
 This limitation does not hold for us.
-In "Arc Routing Problems", we see an algorithm that will still work.
-We can roughly follow the implementation in Brooks' library, but with a few small modifications to make it work for directed unconnected RPP.
+In "Arc Routing Problems", we see a few algorithms that may work.
+I started implememnting those in `solver.py`, but the work is far from finished.